hkroniBD/flutterLesson/resources/13 - ISAR Database with Flutter.md

 ### **Tutorial on ISAR Database with Flutter**

 **Overview:**
 ISAR (Intuitive, Swift, and ARm) is a highly efficient NoSQL database for Flutter.
 It provides high performance and easy-to-use APIs, making it an excellent choice for local data storage in Flutter applications.
-This tutorial will guide you through setting up ISAR in your Flutter project, and using it to perform CRUD (Create, Read, Update, Delete) operations.

 ### **1. Setting Up ISAR in Flutter**